Skip to content ↓

 ‘In English, we collaborate to connect with those around us through empathy, expression and curiosity.
 Our moral compass is shaped through the words we read, the stories we share and the desire to question the world we live in.
 In our ever-changing world, we will develop the skills we need to appreciate our language and to navigate our chosen paths in life.’

-At KS3, we blend our reading and writing units thematically, building on our feeder schools’ approaches at KS2.
-Every year group at Key Stage 3 will have a deliberately sequenced journey of reading, writing and oracy units allowing pupils to retrieve and embed key knowledge and skills into their long-term memory in accordance with the National Curriculum.
-A core focus for the English Department has been to improve the prevalence of non-fiction reading at KS3 to eradicate the typical fiction bias.
-Our whole school strategy designed to combat this discrepancy is our Reading Template which again has been implemented and sequenced in a specific way in accordance with the latest disciplinary reading and Literacy research.
+At Key Stage 3, we blend our reading and writing units thematically, building on our feeder schools’ approaches at Key Stage 2.
+Every year, a group at Key Stage 3 will have a deliberately sequenced journey of reading, writing and oracy units allowing students to retrieve and embed key knowledge and skills into their long-term memory in accordance with the National Curriculum.
+A core focus for the English Department has been to improve the prevalence of non-fiction reading at Key Stage 3 to eradicate the typical fiction bias.
+Our whole college strategy designed to combat this discrepancy is our Reading Template, which has always been implemented and sequenced in a specific way in accordance with the latest disciplinary reading and Literacy research.
 Knowledge gained is tested formatively through knowledge retrieval, extended writing opportunities and knowledge checks, in addition to two summative biannual CAs.
-Across all key stages, our curriculum design is complemented by our formative and summative assessment design, ensuring pupil knowledge is assessed with rigour at deliberate moments to test long term acquisition of knowledge and skill.
-The sequencing of knowledge allows pupils to incrementally build on their prior learning in every year group, cementing new knowledge allowing students to develop the ability to transfer knowledge and use it flexibly across our English concepts.
+Across all key stages, our curriculum design is complemented by our formative and summative assessment design, ensuring student knowledge is assessed with rigour at deliberate moments to test long term acquisition of knowledge and skill.
+The sequencing of knowledge allows students to incrementally build on their prior learning in every year group, cementing new knowledge allowing students to develop the ability to transfer knowledge and use it flexibly across our English concepts.

-At KS4, pupils encounter Literature and Language in an alternating half-termly fashion, allowing pupils time to ‘forget’ knowledge of AQA specification areas before reteaching, allowing knowledge to be cemented into long term memory.
+At Key Stage 4, students encounter Literature and Language in an alternating half-termly fashion, allowing students time to ‘forget’ knowledge of AQA specification areas before reteaching, allowing knowledge to be cemented into long term memory.

 Likewise, in ALevel Literature, pupils study Aspects of Tragedy and Elements of Crime Writing in a linear style with the sequencing of literary methods, generic conventions, contexts and critical theory embedded in a spiralling nature as AQA specification B texts are taught.

-Throughout all key stages, our retrieval do now activities and explicit vocabulary teaching form the bedrock to our curriculum and are purposefully mapped allowing pupils to know and remember more each year.
-We also afford pupils opportunities beyond that dictated in the National Curriculum allowing pupils to broaden their knowledge of English related careers and pathways, inspiring their future choices.
+Throughout all key stages, our retrieval do now activities and explicit vocabulary teaching form the bedrock to our curriculum and are purposefully mapped allowing students to know and remember more each year.
+We also afford students opportunities beyond that dictated in the National Curriculum allowing students to broaden their knowledge of English-related careers and pathways, inspiring their future choices.
 To name a few, theatre trips, poet and author visits and wider reading opportunities help to inspire our young voices and equip them with the skills to express themselves purposefully.